mate-academy/huntd-test/README.md

     [NextJS](https://nextjs.org) is used for serving UI on Huntd.
 Complete official [guide](https://nextjs.org/learn) and read the [docs](https://nextjs.org/docs) to get familiar with NextJS features.

-- **CMS:**
+- **CMS (Production only - not required for test assignment):**
     - Codebase: './cms'
     - Homepage: `https://local.hutnd.tech/admin`

-  [Strapi](https://strapi.io) is used as a CMS on Huntd.
-Read official [docs](https://strapi.io/documentation) to get familiar with strapi features.
+  [Strapi](https://strapi.io) is used as a CMS on Huntd in production.
+This service is not included in the local development setup for the test assignment.

-  On Huntd it's possible to use Typescript in Strapi while developing custom plugins even despite TS is not supported officially.

 - **NGINX:**
     - Codebase: './nginx'